propan/yaDatePicker/README.md

     - changed onSelect behavior
 Version 1.2 - 16/07/2012
     - fixed an issue that occurred during simultaneous rendering of several calendars on the same page
+    - added an option for initial selected date

 License
 -------